 Colorado’s revised dog statute only allows economic damages to be recovered when strict liability applies to a dog bite incident.
 Included in economic damages are:

 Strict liability does not cover non-economic damages, they are only recoverable if a negligence action claim is brought against the dog owner.
-Both economic and non-economic damages can be claimed under negligence.
 Some of the non-economic damages victims may seek to recover from the dogs owner are:

 Except in the case of permanent physical disability, non-economic damages are capped limiting their recovery making further compensation difficult to acquire.
 Hiring a qualified Colorado Springs dog bite and animal attack attorney that knows the laws of strict liability as it applies to dog bites and is experienced with negligent dog owners, will give you the strong representation needed to get the settlement you deserve.